tewhatuora/api-standards/docs/api-publishing/02-Components.md

 ### Diagrams

-API Providers **MUST** capture use case diagrams that describe an API Consumer journey when interacting with the published API.
+Meaningful diagrams are critical for describing the functionality of an API.
+As such, API Providers **MUST** provide diagrams that describe an API Consumer journey when interacting with the published API.

 The API Provider can choose the format that these diagrams are created with however they **SHOULD** be available via a web experience.